meltwater/node-examplr/README.md

 This is a convenience method for users of this package who use Pino in development outside of their examples and want logging output formatted consistently.

+The Pino output stream will be directed though the selected formatter, thus logs will be pretty-printed without needing to pipe them though the Pino CLI.

 Returns the arguments (as an array) that are passed to the `pino` instantiation function, e.g.,